OscarPALISSOT/Routing_vehicule_problem_Python/README.md

 # CVRP-Python

-*Ceci est un projet scolaire d'algorithmique avancé / This is an advanced algorithmic school project*
+*Ceci est un projet scolaire d'algorithmique avancée / This is an advanced algorithmic school project*

 ## Definition of the problem :